paopre/Spontini/documentation/miscellaneous.md

 ### PAN-ZOOM

-You can activate it by pressing the len button on the menu, or by keeping SHIFT key pressed.
+You can activate it by pressing the len button on the menu, or by keeping **CTRL** key pressed.
 Use the mouse wheel and/or zoom-in/out by using the left mouse button and the keys listed inside **[global-custom-vars.js](../lib/webgui/js/global-custom-vars.js)**.
+Note that you can't do point and click, nor edit the svg score while panning/zooming.

 ### [TABLE OF CONTENTS](toc.md)